Last updated on April 26, 2025

 #9.
 Ayara, Widow of the Realm

-Ayara, Widow of the Realm is new to the scene, but quite intriguing.
+Ayara, Widow of the Realm from March of the Machine is quite intriguing.
 It’s much more interested in sacrificing expensive creatures, making it a sacrifice commander who works quite well with Sneak Attack style decks.
 Transforming it into Ayara, Furnace Queen turns your commander from a sacrifice outlet to a sacrifice fodder engine that can end the game.
+And the front side also provides battle removal, in the off chance that your deck happens to care about it.

 #8.
 Judith, the Scourge Diva